Growing Bee Balm for Long-Lasting Summer Blooms

 Written By: Catherine Boeckmann Executive Digital Editor and Master Gardener

-Bee balm is a native North American perennial that blooms in summer and lights up the garden with colorful, nectar-rich flowers.
-Also known as wild bergamot (Monarda), this easy-care plant is beloved by hummingbirds, bees, butterflies, and hummingbird moths—making it a standout choice for pollinator and native plant gardens.
+Bee balm is a native North American clump-forming perennial that blooms in summer and lights up the garden with colorful, nectar-rich flowers and fragrant foliage.
+This easy-to-care-for plant is beloved by hummingbirds, bees, butterflies, and hummingbird moths—making it a standout choice for pollinator and native plant gardens.

-Learn how to plant, grow, and care for bee balm, including tips for preventing powdery mildew and choosing native varieties such as wild bergamot (Monarda fistulosa).
+Learn how to plant, grow, and care for bee balm, including tips for preventing powdery mildew and choosing native varieties such as wild bergamot (Monarda fistulosa) known for its lavender-pink tubular flowers, and scarlet bee balm (Monarda didyma) known for its red blossoms.

 Flowers appear in 2- to 3-inch-wide heads from June through July, with colors ranging from white and pink to red, lavender, and purple.
 The flowers’ tubular shape makes them especially attractive to long-tongued pollinators, including hummingbirds and native bees.
 Find more flowers that are great for bees,